>

 Scope and Contents note

 This collection comprises the personal and professional papers of William and Mary Jackson.
 However, William Jackson created a majority of the items in the collection.
 It includes biographical data, reports from affiliated organizations such as the Atlanta University School of Social Work, The Community Action Agency (CAA), Morehouse and Morris Brown College, the Social Security Administration (SAA) and council minutes from the First Congregational Church.
 There are correspondences, photographs, vinyl records, VHS cassettes, newsletters, magazines, sheet music, university bulletins, news clippings, and ephemeral items made up of awards, antique houseware, figurines and vintage articles of clothing and quilts sewn by Mary S. Jackson.
 Within the collection, researchers will find articles written by William S. Jackson on the topic of social work along with related works by other authors.
-Notable highlights include a flyer for the N.A.A.C.P Monster Mass Meeting with W.E.B.
+Notable highlights include a flyer for the N.A.A.C.P.
+Monster Mass Meeting with W.E.B.
 Du Bois (1921), photographs from a banquet hosted for the United Service Organization (USO) and an associated scrapbook (1941-1943), Historically Black College University (HBCU) publications encompassing Atlanta University, West Virginia State College, and the University of Arkansas at Pine Bluff.
 The collection also contains the Prince Hall Sentinel (1961-1965) an official publication printed by the Prince Hall Grand Lodge.

 Dates